kuzzleio/kuzzle/doc/2/plugins/guides/events/generic-document-events/index.md

         // The "documents" argument contains the documents about to be
         // deleted.
         //
-        // Example: forbid deletions of documents containing a "foo:bar" field const {index, collection} = request.input.resource;
+        // Example: forbids deletions of documents containing a "foo:bar" field const {index, collection} = request.input.resource;

         const response = await context.accessors.sdk.document.mGet(